 The modern trend for interior design has begun to lean toward hardwood flooring these past few years.
 While it’s obvious that carpet is still avidly used and admired, hardwood floors are experiencing a distinct rise in popularity.

 Even the most avid hardwood-lover can become discouraged, however, by the flat consistency of the hardwood floor.
 As a way to differentiate the design and accent their home’s décor styling, the style-savvy homeowners are using area rugs.
-Area rugs provide a soft look, complementary design element, and are trendy addition to any room.
+Area rugs provide a soft look, complementary design element, and are a trendy addition to any room.

 Here is a list of the most loved choices!